Henry Pinkerton: Career

-Pinkerton played for Hull City before joining Port Vale in May 1935.
-After just two games he was released at the end of the 1935–36 season, at which point he moved on to Burnley.
+Pinkerton joined Port Vale in May 1935.
+After just two games he was released at the end of the 1935–36 season, at which point he moved on to Second Division rivals Burnley.
 He made his Burnley debut on 26 September 1936 in the goalless draw with Swansea Town at Turf Moor.
-Pinkerton made two further league appearances for Burnley in the 1937–38 campaign, before leaving to play for Falkirk and later Bo'ness United.
-After quitting professional football, he emigrated to Canada to work as a coach.
+Pinkerton made two further league appearances for Burnley in the 1937–38 campaign, before leaving to play for Falkirk in August 1938.
+He made six starts during his first season at Brockville Park before the outbreak of the World War II brought competitive senior football to a halt.
+He served in the Royal Air Force during the war.
+He was capped by Scotland in wartime in a 2–1 defeat to England at St James' Park on 2 December 1939.
+Pinkerton also played four games for Dundee United in 1940 and continued to make occasional appearances for Falkirk when permitted by his military duties.
+He played in the 1942–43 final of the Southern League Cup, which ended in defeat to Rangers at Hampden Park.